-- Special interdisciplinary seminars using NYC as resource and text
+Enrollment in special interdisciplinary Honors seminars using NYC as resource and text

-- Intensive mentoring and advisement from faculty and dedicated honors advisors
+Intensive mentoring and advisement from dedicated honors advisors and faculty

-*Tuition scholarship (excludes any University Fees)--The amount of the scholarship is equal to tuition cost LESS any TAP, NYS HESC Scholarship, CUSTA, PELL, NYS TAP waiver, NYC Council Merit Scholarship, and other tuition-only scholarships received, if applicable.
-Students must meet CUNY NYS residency requirements.
-For out of state students, click here for CUNY tuition and fees.
+*The scholarship covers tuition (university Fees are covered out-of-pocket by the student).
+The amount of the scholarship is equal to tuition cost less any PELL, TAP, NYS HESC Scholarships, NYC Council Merit Scholarship, and other tuition-only scholarships received, if applicable.
+To receive the MHC scholarship, students must meet CUNY NYS residency requirements.
+For out-of-state students, click here for CUNY Tuition and Fees.

-The Macaulay Honors College program at the City College admits only new first-year students.
+The Macaulay Honors College program at City College admits only new first-year students.
 Admission is highly competitive.
-Students in any major may be accepted into the Honors College.
-Students accepted into both the Honors College and the Sophie Davis School for Biomedical Education B.S./M.D. program (which requires a special application) cannot enroll in both programs, but must select one.
-For the class admitted fall 2013 (Class of 2017), the average high school G.P.A. was 94.4 (on a scale of 100) and the average SAT (math and verbal) was 1386.
+Students in any major may be accepted into Macaulay.
+Students accepted into both the Macaulay Honors College and the Sophie Davis School for Biomedical Education B.S./M.D. program (which requires a special application) cannot enroll in both programs and must select one.

-Requirements --All Honors College students take four special interdisciplinary seminars focusing on NYC and fulfill part of the liberal arts core requirements in the City College Honors program (depending on their major).
-In the upper division (junior and senior years), students may take additional honors college sponsored courses and must complete a senior project.
-Students must complete an internship or study abroad program and have a minimum of 30 hours community or college service over the course of their four-year program
+All Macaulay Honors College students take four special interdisciplinary seminars focusing on NYC and fulfill additional liberal arts general education requirements in the City College Honors program (depending on their major).
+In the upper division (junior and senior years), students may take additional honors college sponsored courses and must complete a senior capstone project.
+Students also must complete at least one of the following—an interning, research, or study abroad experience.
+Macaulay is committed to community service and students are required to document a minimum of 30 hours of volunteer service before completing their four-year program.

 To maintain good standing in the program, students are expected to achieve a minimum term G.P.A. of 3.3. for each of the first three semesters, and a minimum term G.P.A. of 3.5 for each ensuing semester until graduation.